Mithlonde/FileForge/README.md

                         code editor to open the directory (default: code)

 Quick summary: FileForge can be used to automate setting up your information gathering archives.
 A task often repeated manually prior to any pentest engagement.
-It will quickly create a new directory with the provided hostname, create subdirectories for images and scan results, and copy files specified by the user (like your preferred note keeping template).
+It will quickly create a new directory with the provided hostname, create sub directories for images and scan results, and copy files specified by the user (like your preferred note keeping template).
 Your FileForge will be opened in Visual Studio Code, ready set to go start your engagement!
 ```